sojamo/electro-sounds-2-201516/readme.md

 ## Class Preparation

-What you need to prepare for for the following week, or just to recap what has happened the current week.
+What you need to prepare for the following week, or just to recap what has happened the current week.

 | Week    | Prepare for the following week    |
 | :------------- | :------------- |